afsc-assessments/ebswp_2023/doc/EBSpollock.md

 winters of 2017/2018 and 2018/2019 were remarkably similar in terms of sea ice extent and phenology (Thoman in 2019 EBS ESR) due to wind patterns.
 Therefore ecosystem  indicators from 2018 may provide insights into 2019 conditions for pollock.
-In 2018, warm  water temperatures and ??LOWER?? salinity north of St.
+In 2018, warm  water temperatures and higher salinity north of St.
 Lawrence Island may have  contributed to the northward movement of pollock into the northern Bering Sea  (see Eisner et al. in 2019 EBS ESR).
 With warm conditions persisting through  winter 2018/2019, it is possible that pollock